 She is also an editor, speaker, academic, and photographer who is qualified to practice law (but doesn't).

 Bri Lee is a writer and editor whose work has been published in The Saturday Paper, Crikey, The Guardian, Griffith Review, Broadly, i-D, VAULT Art Magazine, and elsewhere.
-She regularly appears on ABC Radio and often gives talks on writing, law, feminism, fashion, pop culture, and art.
+She regularly appears on The Drum on ABC TV, various ABC Radio National programs, and often gives talks on writing, law, feminism, fashion, pop culture, and art.
 As the Founding Editor of the quarterly print periodical Hot Chicks with Big Brains, Bri has commissioned and published diverse non-fiction about women and their work since 2015.

-Her first book, Eggshell Skull, was recently published by Allen & Unwin.
+Her first book, Eggshell Skull, was published by Allen & Unwin in June 2018.